GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 The first uuid must match the GUID provided for library in the AssemblyInfo file.
 The second uuid must match the one for the interface.
-The third must match the one for the class. **AGAIN...DO NOT USE the GUIDs I have in the sample project in your own projects.**
+The third must match the one for the class. **AGAIN...DO NOT USE the GUIDs I have in the sample project in your own projects, make your own.**

 The critical part of the file is the description of the method.
 This must be the COM equivalent for the method in the class.
 For example, strings in C#